razaellahi/ibs-format/README.md

 # Description

-Format the text like bold, italic, strike, and more by applying HTML tags and detect links in the text and convert them to HTML `<a>` tags.
+Detect the user-defined identifiers in the text and convert them into HTML tags like bold, italic, strike, and many more having XSS (Cross-site scripting) security with escaping functionality, also detect the links like URLs, email, and IP addresses and wrap them into Anchor tag `<a>`.

 # Online Demo